-Discussion Methods: Walk about followed by large group discussion
+Discussion Methods: Walk-about followed by large group discussion

-Introduce the walk about activity (15 minutes)
+Introduce the activity (5 minutes)

-- Explain that participants will now have an opportunity to review ideas from other groups.
-They will also highlight those barriers that are of immediate concern and those supports that are essential for the integration into instruction of health literacy skills needed for managing a chronic disease. - Give each participant four dot stickers.
+Explain to the participants that they will now have an opportunity to review other groups' ideas and begin to highlight those barriers that are of immediate concern and those supports that are essential to the integration of health literacy into instruction.

-- Ask participants to walk about the room and read the list of barriers and supports generated by each group. - After they have read all of the lists, ask them to place dots next to two barriers that they consider to be of immediate concern and two supports that they feel are essential to successful integration. - Participants can also add new barriers and supports to the lists. - As the walk-about is wrapping up and the participants are settling back into their seats, you (or a volunteer) should do a quick tally of the stickers to determine the barriers and supports that participants identified as being the most important.
+- Ask the groups to walk about the room and read the lists of barriers and supports generated by the other groups. - Give each participant four dot stickers.
+As participants walk about and read the responses, ask them to place dots next to TWO BARRIERS that they consider to be of immediate concern and TWO SUPPORTS that they feel are essential to successful integration. - Participants can also add new barriers and/or supports to the list .

+Walk-about (10 minutes)

+Remind the participants to read through all the newsprints before deciding what to highlight.
+As the walk-about is wrapping up and the participants are settling back into their seats, the facilitator (or a volunteer) should do a quick tally of the stickers to determine the barriers and supports that were identified as most important by the group.

-Facilitate a large-group discussion: Analysis of priorities (15 minutes)
+Facilitate a full group discussion: Analysis of priorities (15 minutes)

-- Ask volunteers to comment on the barriers and supports that received the greatest number of stickers.
-You may note whether the highlighted items were concentrated in one particular level, such as the classroom level, or whether they were distributed across the levels. - Pose the following questions to start the discussion: - 1.
+- Ask for volunteers to comment on the barriers and supports that received the most number of stickers.
+You (the facilitator) may wish to note whether the highlighted items were concentrated in one particular level, such as the classroom level, or whether they were distributed across the levels. - You might want to pose the following questions to start discussion: - 1.
 Look at the barriers we have identified as most important.

 What could you do to address these barriers as an individual?

 As a work group? - 2.
 Look at the supports we have identified as most important.
 What could you do to strengthen these supports as an individual?
 As a work group?